jasontankapps/conlang-toolbox-translations/README.md

 # Translation Guide

+I am not multilingual, so I cannot provide translations for other languages (nor can I pay for pricey and often-inaccurate translate-on-demand services).
+But if you're familiar with `i18next` and linguistic terminoloy and want to volunteer a translation, fork this repo and give it a shot.
+Credit will be given to translators in the app itself.

+## Overview

 This contains a copy of the translation files for [Conlang Toolbox](https://www.github.com/jasontankapps/conlang-toolbox) for easy access.
 They are formatted as Typescript modules that export JSON objects compliant with [i18next](https://www.i18next.com/misc/json-format).

 ## PLURALITY